hadismoazamig/hadismoazamig/README.md

 I am **Hadis**, a PhD student in industrial engineering.
 My research is on ***cancer treatment optimization***.

-🌱I am interested is ML and programming in Python.
+🌱I am interested in operations research, large-scale optimization, ML, and programming in Python, R, and Matlab.

 <sub>UH student</sub>